REUTERS SUMMIT-Buenaventura sees output up; has hopes for Conga

 * AMC Entertainment Holdings, Inc. Announces proposed private offering of usd and GBP senior subordinated notes

-Buenaventura's Chief Executive Roque Benavides said on Tuesday during the Reuters Latin America Investment Summit that the mines the firm owns directly will produce at least 13 percent more gold and nearly 6 percent more silver.
+Buenaventura's Chief Executive Roque Benavides said on Tuesday during the Reuters Latin America Investment Summit that the mines the firm owns directly will produce more than half a million ounces of gold and 18 million ounces of silver this year.

 In 2012 Buenaventura produced 440,996 ounces of gold and 17 million ounces of silver, he said.

-"Looking ahead (past 2013) we expect to maintain the level of production if not raise it slightly, but there won't be any big jumps in output," Benavides said.
+"Looking ahead we expect to maintain the level of production if not raise it slightly, but there won't be any big jumps in output," Benavides said.

 He also said the proposed Conga gold mine in northern Peru - put on hold last year amid community opposition - could go forward after construction of the second of four reservoirs for local towns wraps up at the end of this year.